alexwkleung/Blossom-Editor/README.md

 [MIT License](LICENSE).

-Please read [NOTICE.md](NOTICE.md) regarding attributions for this project.
+See [NOTICE.md](NOTICE.md) regarding attributions for this project.